 Today, most G20 economies are in their recovery phase during which they will need to create the conditions for robust, resilient and inclusive economic growth, which will be essential in supporting government finances in the future.
 Tax policy is a key component of governments' strategies to respond to the pandemic and build a sustainable and inclusive recovery.
-At your request the OECD produced two earlier reports for the G20 in April 2020 and April 2021 on tax policy and the COVID-19 crisis.
+At the request of your Finance Ministers and Central Bank Governors, the OECD produced two earlier reports for the G20 in April 2020 and April 2021 on tax policy and the COVID-19 crisis.
 I am pleased to present a new report Tax and Fiscal Policy after the COVID-19 Crisis (Attachment D), that highlights some of the implications for public finances, and of tax systems in particular, of the COVID-19 crisis and a range of broader structural trends and challenges that countries face, such as the impact of ageing populations, digitalisation, and the need for decarbonisation, among other challenges.